Name

 Pre War

-George Ivory was born in Queensland, Australia on 27 January 1897, the son of George and Lucy Ivory.
+George Ivory was born in Queensland, Australia on 27 January 1897, the son of George Ivory, labourer, and Lucy Jane (nee Cyster).

 On the 1891 Census his parents were living in Great Gaddesden, Herts with his widowed grandfather Robert Ivory and his father was working as a Bricklayer's Labourer.
-His parents then emigrated to Australia on 23 August 1895 with his brothers Robert and James, then aged 4 and 1.
+His parents then emigrated to Australia on 23 August 1895 with his brothers Arthur Robert and James, then aged 4 and 1.
 His father gave his occupation as hairdresser.
-George was born in 1897 in Queensland and his sister Lucy in 1898, but sadly his mother died in 1899 and is buried at Charleville, Queensland.
-(N.B. his sister Lucy probably died too).
+George was born in 1897 in Queensland and his sister Lucy in 1898, but sadly his mother died on 7 Apr 1899 and is buried at Charleville, Queensland (N.B. his sister Lucy probably died in Launceston, Tasmania in 1960).

 His father had returned to England and by 1911 was living at 62 High Street, Markyate, Dunstable and was working as a hairdresser.